Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 7. Procrastination

 "I can think of one weakness of mine.
 That is procrastination.
-I tend to hold off my work when I feel I have time in hand.
-However, with years of experience, I have realized that this is unnecessary stress I’m taking upon me.
+I tend to hold off on my work when I feel I have time in hand.
+However, with years of experience, I have realized that this is unnecessary stress I’m taking upon myself.
 That’s why I’ve started to prioritize my tasks and make a plan of action to do my job without procrastination."

 8. Micromanaging